-When the highest notes arise from the deepest sighs: the tragic but little-known story of Italy's castrate singers.
+When the highest notes arise from the deepest sighs: the tragic story of Italy's castrate singers.

 “Alessandro Moreschi Angelo di Roma, Cantore nella Capella Sistina 1858-1922” reads a tomb on the upper level of Rome’s Verano cemetery.
 A black-and-white photograph shows a man with an impressively large chest and unusually thick hair.